Last updated on October 28th, 2022 at 11:22 am

 Buying a used ice machine may sound like a cost-effective way to provide ice to your business, but there are many pitfalls you’ll want to avoid.
 Buying any piece of used equipment comes with a risk, but despite how tough ice machines look, they’re actually quite delicate.
 For this reason, you should exhibit extra caution when buying a used ice maker.

-1. Maintenance History
+1. Used Commercial Ice Maker Maintenance History

-Ice machines require at least 2 preventive maintenance events a year – more so if the ice machine was in a challenging environment, like a bakery or warehouse.
+Every ice machine we install under our affordable all-inclusive ice machine subscriptions receives at least 2 preventive maintenance events a year – more so if the ice machine was in a challenging environment, like a bakery or warehouse.

 Which leads us to…